-Nordjyllands Trafikselskab – the mobility provider innovating for holistic public transportation
+Nordjyllands Trafikselskab – innovating for holistic mobility

 Interview with director Ole Schleemann